Table of contents

 What is an employee referral program?

 An employee referral program is a strategic approach to hiring, leveraging the recommendations of employees to find the right candidates for available roles.
-Going beyond the traditional recruitment channels such as job boards, referral programs ask current employees to submit potential candidates from their professional network.
+Going beyond traditional recruitment channels such as job boards, referral programs ask current employees to submit potential candidates from their professional network.
 And if the referred candidate is successful, the employee who made the referral typically receives a reward.

 At its core, employee referral programs operate on the belief that existing employees are effective at evaluating whether a candidate will be a good cultural fit for an organization.
 This is because employees understand the company’s work environment and cultural values, making them well-poised to recommend candidates more likely to thrive within the organization.